Posted by Mitch Mitchell on Nov 18, 2008

 First, I’m not highlighting any of the pages I’m going to mention except one.
 They don’t deserve any links, good or bad, from me because, it seems, even the freelance writing field can be filled with scams, or less than perfect situations.

-So, it would seem that the world of online freelance writing is suspect at best, but hardly the place to find any work.
+It would seem that the world of online freelance writing is suspect at best, and hardly the best place to find any work.
 What one can try to do, though, is go to the Warrior Forum, possibly some other internet forums, after writing a package of articles, and try to market them there.
-However, they frown on new people coming in and submitting articles for purchase without at least participating on the forum for a little while.
-But that gets one into the business of Public Label Rights, something discussed in the book 20 Ways To Make $100 A Day Online.
+They frown on new people coming in and submitting articles for purchase without at least participating on the forum for a little while.
+But that gets one into the business of Public Label Rights (PLR), something discussed in the book 20 Ways To Make $100 A Day Online.